NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 Next, we invoke the solver with the same initial data, but with a constraint tying to the reference DEM, with the option ``--heights-from-dem ref-adj.tif``.
-Since the difference between the created stereo DEM and the reference DEM is on the order of 5-10 meters, we will use ``--heights-from-dem-uncertainty 10.0``.
+Since the difference between the created stereo DEM and the reference DEM is on the order of 5-10 meters, we will use ``--heights-from-dem-uncertainty 10`` (this could be decreased somewhat).

-The pixel reprojection error ``--robust-threshold`` value is 0.5, which is larger than the DEM constraint robust threshold used here, at 0.05.
-So, pixel reprojection errors will be given higher priority than errors to ground.
-Therefore, we want the solution to be first of all self-consistent, and only then consistency with the ground will be attempted.

 .. figure:: ../images/pleiades_err.png
    :name: pleiades_err